 - Garfield: Garfield is just as likely to be seen wandering around the neighborhood as he is lazing around at home.
 He's even been seen eating with Jon at the local diner, sitting at the counter like a person with no response from the waitress.
 (One early arc does have Jon disguising Garfield as his son to get at a restaurant.)

-- Jake from Dog's Life is technically owned by someone (though he seems to think poorly of the humans nearby), but is a farm dog who is given pretty free range.
+- Jake from Dog's Life is technically owned by someone (though he seems to think poorly of his owners), but is a farm dog who is given a lot of free range.
 The plot has him running away and going cross country to save his crush.
 The only thing standing in his way is the Diabolical Dog Catcher that appears a few times to try and get him.

 - The Sims 3 Pets allows your dogs, cats, and even horses to just wander wherever they want to all by themselves just like the human Sims.

 - The Civilized Animals pets in Housepets! are allowed to roam Babylon Gardens on their own.
-When they go somewhere like a mall, they are are required to wear leashes however are allowed to wander about freely if they hold onto their own leash.
+When they go somewhere like a mall, they are are required to wear leashes.
+They are however are allowed to wander about freely if they hold onto their own leash.

 - The protagonist of Binka is a cat who has three owners.
 He's constantly going between them without issue.

 - Generally averted.
 Despite the pets being much more sentient than real-life animals and acting in many respects like humans, whenever any of them want to leave the pet shop, Blythe or Mrs. Twombly has to take them, sometimes on leash.
 Anytime they do leave the pet shop without an accompanying human, it's without anyone's expressed permission, and usually an emergency (e.g. they're chasing a pet who left the pet shop by accident).

 - Downplayed in "Sweet (Truck) Ride", where Blythe allows the pets to roam free in the Sweet Delights truck without her direct supervision.